Ventilation Vs Exhaust Fans: What Is The Difference?

 Applications of Exhaust Fans

-Industrial Settings: To eliminate hazardous fumes and ensure worker safety.
+• Industrial Zones: To clear fumes and maintain worker safety.

 Applications of Ventilation Fans